 Anxiety and Depression

-Stemming from cultural expectations, intergenerational trauma, immigration, racial discrimination, and more, the need for mental health support is great.
-However, the stigma surrounding mental health can present a large barrier to seeking help.
+Stemming from cultural expectations, intergenerational trauma, immigration, racial discrimination, and more, the need for mental health support is excellent.
+However, the stigma surrounding mental health can present a significant barrier to seeking help.
 At Shanti Psychotherapy, we understand that therapy is not one-size-fits-all.
 Culturally relevant care is essential in a multicultural society.
-We offer support that is inclusive, affirming, and tailored to your lived experiences.
+We offer inclusive support, affirming, and tailored to your lived experiences.

 Therapy is a proven method to cope with anxiety, depression, and a wide variety of other mental health issues.
 If you are feeling anxious, sad, overwhelmed, or stuck in life, therapy can help.
 We offer a safe place to explore your emotions and understand what you are going through.
 With therapy, we can help you bring positive changes to your life.